kongmunist/mywebsite/pages/projects/ultraeeg.md

 <p class="caption">A map of the peak voltages at different areas of the heart, produced using the acousto-electric effect  <a href="https://pmc.ncbi.nlm.nih.gov/articles/PMC8569939/pdf/nihms-1696551.pdf">(source)</a></p>
 {{ add_pic("ultraeeg/cardiacae.png","") }}

 Not only did this give us a method for higher-resolution EEG, it also meant we could read a much denser resolution of EEG.
 Since ultrasound can be focused down to a tiny \\(<1mm^3\\)spot, if we stimulated just one section of the brain we would be able to decode the activity from just that part.
-Spatial resolution of tFUS and the time resolution of EEG — I was hooked.
+Spatial resolution of focused ultrasound and the time resolution of EEG — I was hooked.

 We did the math on a whiteboard.
 0.1% change in resistivity on top of a ~10-100uV neural signal means we would be hunting for a 10-100nV signal hidden within the typically ~1-3 V raw amplified EEG signal.
 Totally possible with the lock-in!
 I moved my flight by a week and joined their quest.